oxpig/ITsFlexible/README.md

 ## Abstract

-Many proteins are highly flexible macromolecules and their ability to adapt their shape can be fundamental to their functional properties.
+Many proteins are highly flexible and their ability to adapt their shape can be fundamental to their functional properties.
 We can now computationally predict a single, static protein structure with high accuracy.
 However, we are not yet able to reliably predict structural flexibility.
 A major factor limiting such predictions is the scarcity of suitable training data.
-Here, we focus on predicting the structural flexibility of the functionally important antibody and T-cell receptor CDR3s.
-Structurally, CDR3s are loops between two antiparallel $\beta$-strands.
-To create a dataset that could potentially predict their flexibility, we extracted all such loop motifs from the PDB to create ALL-conformations, a dataset containing 1.2 million structures and more than 100,000 unique sequences.
-Using this dataset, we develop ITsFlexible a method that classifies CDR3 flexibility.
-The model outperforms all alternative approaches on our datasets of CDR flexibility observed in crystal structures and successfully generalises to MD simulation data.
-We used ITsFlexible to predict the flexibility of three completely novel CDRH3 loops and experimentally determined their conformations using cryo-EM.
-The experiments showed that predictions were correct for two of the three case studies.
+Here, we focus on predicting the structural flexibility of the functionally important antibody and T-cell receptor CDR3 loops.
+We extracted a dataset of CDR3 like loop motifs from the PDB to create ALL-conformations, a dataset containing 1.2 million structures and more than 100,000 unique sequences.
+Using this dataset, we develop ITsFlexible a method classifying CDR3 flexibility, which outperforms all alternative approaches on our crystal structure datasets and successfully generalises to MD simulations.
+We also used ITsFlexible to predict the flexibility of three completely novel CDRH3 loops and experimentally determined their conformations using cryo-EM.

 ## Installation